350 Colorado Springs works locally to help build the global grassroots movement to solve the climate crisis and transition to a sustainable future.

 Current Campaign: 350 Colorado Springs is working in coalition with The Sierra Club, Green Cities Coalition and many more to transition Colorado Springs municipally owned utility company from rolling coal in the heart of downtown Colorado Springs to 100% renewable energy by decommissioning the Martin Drake Coal Plant at the earliest possible date.
 Our team regularly participates in national and global 350.org sponsored events and we host dozens of local events each year that anyone can get involved in!

-This Spring there are many ways to get involved in the process to decommission the Martin Drake Coal fired Power Plant.
+This Fall there are many ways to get involved in the process to decommission the Martin Drake Coal fired Power Plant.

 UPAC (Utilities Policy Advisory Committee)